Timeframe for Settling an Estate in Colorado: A Guide for Executors

 Overview of the Probate Process

+In Colorado, the probate process begins with filing an application for probate with the court.
 Once the court approves the application, an executor is appointed to manage and distribute the estate.
 The executor must then notify all creditors and beneficiaries of the estate of their rights and responsibilities.
+This includes publishing a notice to unknown creditors in a local newspaper.
+The executor must also create an inventory of all assets and debts, which is filed with the court.

 Timeline for Probate Process